JimCronqvist/ubuntu-scripts/README.md

 Ubuntu shell scripts
 ==============

 A collection of small shell scripts for Ubuntu.
-These are some of my scripts for provisining a new VMware Ubuntu machine for PHP development.
+These are some of my scripts for provisining a new VMware Ubuntu machine for PHP development and some others good to have scripts.
 Feel free to use and fork.

 ## Install script
 install.sh